thomaswilburn/conspiracy/readme.rst

 ``:if``
 -------

 The attribute text should be a keypath to a value.
-If the value is equivalent, the marked element will be removed from the DOM.
+If the value is false, the marked element will be removed from the DOM.

 ``:if.not`` reverses this: the element will only exist in the DOM if the value is false, and will be removed if it is true.